 Every boat owner should have a bilge pump because unwanted water enters the bilge through the leaks or the propeller shaft packing gland, and this water needs to be pumped out to prevent damage.

-Visit Boat Hut to find bilge pumps at amazing rates!
+Visit Boat Hut to find our boat bilge pumps for sale and marine accessories at amazing rates!